BlackHole00/The-End-Of-The-Fantasy/README.md

-# The-End-Of-The-Fantasy
+THE END OF THE FANTASY

-A simple (for now) game written in the Godot Engine
+A simple (for now) game written using the Godot Game Engine.

+Authors:
+- Vicix
+- Erenxandra